Menu

 Criminal penalties for a first offense DUI include up to six months in jail, up to 3-5 years of probation, and fines of up to $1,000.
 For a second offense DUI within a ten-year period, there is a maximum term of imprisonment of one year, although in some cases, any imposed sentence may be served under house arrest or through a work alternative program.

 If a driver is convicted of a third offense DUI within a ten-year period, the penalties increase substantially, including a minimum mandatory sentence of 120 days.
-Fourth-offense DUIs can be a felony offense that results in incarceration in state prison, making it important to consult with an Oakland DUI attorney if you’re facing DUI charges.
+Fourth offense DUIs can be a felony offense that results in incarceration in state prison.

 Aggravating Factors in DUI Cases